Glockabelle plays two Casio VL-Tones, a lyre-shaped glockenspiel with eight thimbles and sings in both French and English.

 In January 2016, she opened for the Go!
 Team across the U.S. And in March 2016, her

 thimble glockenspiel playing premiered at both Lincoln Center and The Museum of Modern Art in New York City as "Concerning the Bodyguard" was an official selection at the New Directors New Films festival.
 She completed a tour opening for Kaki King in June of 2016 in the U.S. and Canada.
 In December 2016, her work debuted in Japan as her "Gazelle" song was selected as part of an exclusive compilation by the Tokyo-based label Stubbie Records.
 In March 2017, she performed as an official artist at the SXSW festival in Austin, Texas.
 Her journey and performance at SXSW were filmed as part of a two-hour documentary by the NHK Network of Japan which premiered in April 2017.
-In April 2018, she completed a solo tour of the northeastern U.S. opening for Lightning Bolt.
+In April 2018, she completed a solo tour of the northeastern U.S. supporting Lightning Bolt.
+In 2019, she shared the stage with Nigerien guitar shredder, Mdou Moctar at WFMU's Monty Hall and San Francisco's casio legend, The Space Lady.
+She also was chosen to perform at Pop Montreal and the O+ Festival in Kingston, NY.